Rethinking Residential — Joseph Loh on the Future of Mixed-Use Living

 Sydney Problems Require Sydney Solutions

 When it comes to challenges, Joe sees Sydney’s housing crisis as both urgent and ripe with potential.
 ‘Housing is already broken.
-It’s failing across the board – not just for disadvantaged groups, but for professionals, singles, families and older people.
-Apartment living doesn’t cater well for families, and suburban housing often doesn’t adapt to changing needs.
+It’s failing across the board – not just for disadvantaged groups, but for all types of household: professionals, singles, families, older people, everyone in between.
+Apartment design is often lacking the diversity to provide for different family structures, and suburban housing often fails to adapt to changing needs.
 That gap is where design can make a difference.’

 While there’s no single city he’d copy, Joe does take lessons from many.